11 min read

 What is the deadline for filing business tax returns?

-The deadline for filing business tax returns varies depending on the type of entity and the tax year.
-For most businesses operating on a calendar year, the deadline is typically on March 15th (for partnerships and S corporations) or April 15th (for sole proprietors and C corporations).
-However, it's essential to check with the IRS or a tax professional for the specific deadline applicable to your business.
+The filing deadline for business tax returns differs based on the entity type and tax year.
+Generally, businesses on a calendar year schedule face a March 15th deadline for partnerships and S corporations, or an April 15th deadline for sole proprietors and C corporations.
+Nonetheless, it's crucial to consult the IRS or a tax expert for your business's exact filing deadline.

 How do I amend my business tax return?